Craftsbury Running Camp - Coaching Staff

 I am excited to have the opportunity to forge new relationships and have a positive impact on people's lives.
 The running community is a really special place, filled with people who are bonded by a love for the sport and a support for one another.
 I enjoy any opportunity I have to share that passion with others, particularly those who are new to this world of running to help show them how great it is!

 Mike Urquiola, Coach

-Returning to Craftsbury after two summers as an athlete at all comers week, Mike Urquiola will be coaching for the first time this autumn.
+After two summers as an athlete at an All Comers week, Mike will be coaching at Craftsbury for the fourth time this year.
 Running has been a passion of Mike's since he was 14 and his Dad insisted he join the track team at Brookline High in MA.
-Thirty three years later, Mike is still running and competing with a particular affection for cross country and trail running.
-He's been competing for Greater Boston Track Club for nearly 20 years and has been coaching track workouts at the Melrose Running Club for the past few years.
+Thirty five years later, Mike is still running and competing with a particular affection for cross country and trail running.
+He's been competing for Greater Boston Track Club for 20+ years and has been coaching track workouts at the Melrose Running Club for the past few years.
 He has personal bests of 16:24 (5k), 1:01 (10 Miles) and 1:23 for the 1/2 Marathon.